diekmann/wasm-fizzbuzz/wat/README.md

 # Writing WebAssembly By Hand

-This doc is based on https://developer.mozilla.org/en-US/docs/WebAssembly.
+This doc is based on https://developer.mozilla.org/en-US/docs/WebAssembly, in particular, https://developer.mozilla.org/en-US/docs/WebAssembly/Understanding_the_text_format.

 ---

-Let's see if I can implement FizzBuzz.
+Let's see if we can implement FizzBuzz.
 Starting with a loop to print the numbers 0..99.

 ![A small WebAssembly loop and a Makefile](../imgs/wasm_fizzbuzz1.png)